Zora Neale Hurston: 1930s

 By the mid-1930s, Hurston had published several short stories and the critically acclaimed Mules and Men (1935), a groundbreaking work of "literary anthropology" documenting African-American folklore from timber camps in North Florida.
+To her collection of folktales, she added the quip "Now you are going to hear lies above suspicion".
 In 1930, she collaborated with Langston Hughes on Mule Bone: A Comedy of Negro Life, a play that they never staged.
 Their collaboration caused their friendship to fall apart.
 The play was first staged in 1991.

 Hurston adapted her anthropological work for the performing arts.
 Her folk revue The Great Day featured authentic African song and dance, and premiered at the John Golden Theatre in New York in January 1932.
 Despite positive reviews, it had only one performance.
 The Broadway debut left Hurston in $600 worth of debt.
 No producers wanted to move forward with a full run of the show.

-During the 1930s, Zora Neale Hurston produced two other musical revues, From Sun to Sun, which was a revised adaptation of The Great Day, and Singing Steel.
+During the 1930s, Zora Neale Hurston produced two more musical revues, From Sun to Sun, which was a revised adaptation of The Great Day, and Singing Steel.
 Hurston had a strong belief that folklore should be dramatized.

 Hurston's first three novels were published in the 1930s: Jonah's Gourd Vine (1934); Their Eyes Were Watching God (1937), written during her fieldwork in Haiti and considered her masterwork; and Moses, Man of the Mountain (1939).

 In 1937, Hurston was awarded a Guggenheim Fellowship to conduct ethnographic research in Jamaica and Haiti.
 Tell My Horse (1938) documents her account of her fieldwork studying spiritual and cultural rituals in Jamaica and vodoun in Haiti.